 Can’t find exactly what you’re looking for?
 We have options for that, too.
 Texture, color, finish; you name it and we’ll adjust it to fit your vision.
 That’s what Elmwood is all about.
 Your project, completely customized from beginning to end.
 Need a starting point?
 Our library contains more than 2500 samples of different looks we have created over time.
 Some are wild and others mild, and they are all available to you.

-Wood Tops FAQ
+Reclaimed Wood Countertops FAQ

 You have questions, we have the answers.
-Each diy project is unique and requires special attention to details as well as in depth knowledge of everything from product specification to how it gets delivered.
+Each DIY project is unique and requires special attention to details as well as in depth knowledge of everything from product specification to how it gets delivered.
 Let us help you navigate the wooden countertop choices and understand what to expect when it comes to realizing your kitchen design vision.

 Our wood tops aren’t just for kitchen countertops!
-We’ll help you design the diy project of your dreams for a variety of uses.
+We’ll help you design the DIY project of your dreams for a variety of uses.

 See the full FAQ section including questions about Elmwood as well as ordering and shipping questions.